Property of an Important Private Collection, Chicago

 1864 - 1901

-Lithograph printed in brown-black, 1896, Wittrock's first state (of three), signed in pencil, inscribed 'Série no 59' (?) in ink by Gustave Pellet, from the edition of 100, with his paraphe (L. 1194) and monogram stamp (L. 1190), printed as the cover for Elles, on laid Japan paper (folded, as issued), published by Gustave Pellet, Paris, framed
+Lithograph printed in olive and blue, 1896, from Elles, inscribed 'Série no 52' in ink by Gustave Pellet, from the edition of 100, with his paraphe (L. 1194) and monogram stamp (L. 1190), on wove paper with the G. Pellet/ T. Lautrec watermark, published by Gustave Pellet, Paris, framed

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective qualified opinion.